 It is not necessary for me to decide which of those hadith are right and which are wrong.
 The key point is that since they contradict, they cannot all be true, although it is logically possible that they could all be wrong.

 I am indebted to the work of Dr Mohammad Omar Farooq, “Islamic Law and the Use and Abuse of Hadith” and Maulana Mohammad Akram Khan as sources for hadith to consider.
-However every hadith cited below has been checked by me personally to the hadith collections of Bukhari and Muslim which are freely available at the University of Southern California website and the text copied from there to avoid the risk that the authors mentioned earlier in this paragraph might have made a mistake.
+However every hadith cited below has been checked by me personally to the hadith collections of Bukhari and Muslim which are freely available at the International Islamic University of Malaysia website and the text copied from there to avoid the risk that the authors mentioned earlier in this paragraph might have made a mistake.

 Below are some specific circumstances and related hadith.
 After setting out the hadith, I explain the contradictions between the hadith quoted.
 It is logically impossible for all of the hadith quoted to be reliable since they contradict.